blrchen/azure-ip-lookup/README.md

 ## Local development env setup steps

-1. Install dotnet core sdk 6
+1. Install dotnet core sdk 6 from <https://dotnet.microsoft.com/download/dotnet/6.0>
-2. Run Azurite Emulator locally with following docker command.
+2. Open **AzureIpLookup.sln** in Visual Studio 2022 or Rider
+3. Compile the code and start function app locally.
+You should be able to access local endpoint <http://localhost:7071/api/ipinfo?ipOrDomain=40.78.234.177> if everything runs correctly.
+If you see error `The listener for function 'SyncServiceTagFilesAsync' was unable to start.`, try run Azurite Emulator locally with following docker command and then restart the function app

     ```bash
     docker run -p 10000:10000 -p 10001:10001 -p 10002:10002 \
         mcr.microsoft.com/azure-storage/azurite
     ```

-3. Open **AzureIpLookup.sln** in Visual Studio 2022 or Rider
-4. Compile the code and run locally, you should be able to access local endpoint <http://localhost:7071/api/ipinfo?ipOrDomain=40.78.234.177> if everything runs correctly

 ## Cloud deployment